Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Isotope substitution: Model results

 In the Debye model at zero temperature, the mean square displacement is written as~\cite{Reissland1973}

 Here $m$ is the mass of vibrating ions and $\theta_D$ is the Debye temperature.
 Due to different mass the mean square displacement in the compounds enriched by $^{16}$O or $^{18}$O will be different.
-The Debye temperature for the very similar system, LaCoO$_3$ was found to be $\sim$600~K.\cite{Stolen1997}.
+The Debye temperature for the very similar system, LaCoO$_3$ was found to be $\sim$600~K \cite{Stolen1997}.
 One may use this value to estimate $v$ in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$.
-Then the mean square displacement for $^{18}$O is $v_{18} = 0.100$ $\AA$ and $v_{16} = 0.107$ $\AA$ for $^{16}$O. According to Eq.~\eqref{hopdist-phonon}, this leads to the decrease of the effective bandwidth in going from $^{16}$O to $^{18}$O. Qualitative explanation of this effect is presented in Fig.~\ref{Fig_model}a.
-For strong electron-phonon coupling the same effect could be attributed to polaron band narrowing depending on the isotope mass.
+Then, the mean-square displacement is $v_{18} = 0.100$ $\AA$ for $^{18}$O and $v_{16} = 0.107$ $\AA$ for $^{16}$O. According to \eqref{hopdist-phonon}, this leads to the decrease in the effective bandwidth in going from $^{16}$O to $^{18}$O. A qualitative explanation of this effect is presented in Fig.~\ref{Fig_model}a.
+For strong electron-phonon coupling, the same effect could be attributed to the polaron band narrowing depending on the isotope mass.

-The temperature of the spin-state transition depends on the energy difference between $t_{2g}$ and $e_g$ subbands, which is defined by the widths of corresponding bands and the positions of their centers.
-We start with the study of the bandwidths dependence on the ligand ion mass, see schematic illustration in Fig.~\ref{Fig_model}b.
+The SST temperature depends on the energy difference between $t_{2g}$ and $e_g$ subbands, which is defined by the widths of corresponding bands and the positions of their centers.
+We start with the study of the bandwidths dependence on the ligand ion mass (see the schematic illustration in Fig.~\ref{Fig_model}b).

-In order to calculate the change in the bandwidth caused by the $^{16}$O $\to$ $^{18}$O substitution, one needs to know the hopping integrals, which depend on two unknown parameters $C_{pdm}$ and $u_0$.
-The $C_{pdm}$ coefficients can be in principle evaluated as it is prescribed for instance in Ref.~\onlinecite{Harrison1999}.
-However, for the better precision we calculated $C_{pdm}$ parameters from the LDA $t_{2g}$ and $e_g$ bandwidths in pure PrCoO$_3$.
+To calculate the change in the bandwidth caused by the $^{16}$O $\to$ $^{18}$O substitution, we needs to know the hopping integrals, which depend on two unknown parameters $C_{pdm}$ and $u_0$.
+The $C_{pdm}$ coefficients can in principle be evaluated as it is prescribed, for instance, in Ref.~\onlinecite{Harrison1999}.
+However, for a better precision, we calculated $C_{pdm}$ parameters from the LDA $t_{2g}$ and $e_g$ bandwidths in pure PrCoO$_3$.
 The equilibrium Co--O distance $u_0$ in its turn can be evaluated from the actual crystal structure data for EuCoO$_3$ and PrCoO$_3$.

-Finally, performing all these calculations, one gets that the $t_{2g}$ bandwidth decreases on 22~K when one substitutes $^{16}$O by $^{18}$O. The decrease of the $e_g$ bandwidth is two times larger and equals 44~K. In effect, the minimum energy of the $t_{2g} \to e_g$ transition increases by 33~K. Hence the spin-state transition temperature due to the change of the bandwidth must increase by the same value going from $^{16}$O to $^{18}$O in qualitative accordance with the experiment (we even overestimate the actually observed changes; see Fig.~\ref{PhDiag}).
+Finally, performing all these calculations, one gets that the $t_{2g}$ bandwidth decreases by 22~K when $^{16}$O is replaced by $^{18}$O. The decrease in the $e_g$ bandwidth is two times larger and equals 44~K. In effect, the minimum energy of the $t_{2g} \to e_g$ transition increases by 33~K. Hence, the SST temperature due to the change of the bandwidth must increase similarly in passing from $^{16}$O to $^{18}$O in qualitative accordance with the experiment (we even overestimate the actually observed changes; see Fig.~\ref{PhDiag}).